One Tambon One Product

-Kittiphun Khongsawatkiat presented that in Oita City, Japan, the villages did a project like this and had great success.
-It takes up to 50 years because it started in a small village and then gradually expanded to the national level.
-But in Thailand, it won't take long because it starts from the government's policy down to the community.
-However, the results may not be seen clearly in the first 1–2 years and will be seen concrete in the 3–4 years of the new government.
-The source of funds will come from the People's Bank to be established.
-A fund of one million baht per village project (Village fund project) will provide low-interest loans circulating in the village, which people can use these funds to produce products in the sub-district.

-Kittiphun Khongsawatkiat added, "The project's preparation requires the villagers to develop their wisdom to be creative.
-And sales will be in a modern marketing mix.
-There will be an exchange of goods between the sub-districts under the cooperative network.
-They need to set up community shops along the road to distribute goods and services and set up a community information center in the villages.
-Organize a tourist information center history and culture in the district and open a local restaurant for housewives and marketing to connect rural and urban communities."

-However, the project was opposed by the Office of the National Economic and Social Development Council because it is a redundant project.
-If it is to be dismantled to the root, all related projects must be sorted out.
-In comparison, the agro-industrial side is afraid that there will be duplication of production until competition amongst themselves.

 Management and organization

 OTOP is managed by the Community Development Department (CDD) of Thailand's Interior Ministry.

 There are 36,000 OTOP groups in Thailand, each having between 30 and 3,000 members.
 Sakda Siridechakul, president of Chiang Mai's OTOP association noted, "OTOP has helped spread income to many people in the villages.
 It has allowed people producing handicrafts to feel they are part of the global economy."

 Financials

 In 2017 OTOP product sales were 153 billion baht.
 The government aims for sales of 200-300 billion baht every year.

 The government allocated an 8.3 billion baht budget to the CDD to stimulate community tourism in 3,273 villages across the country between April–September 2018.
 Among the program's aims are to develop at least 64,570 new OTOP items with an average annual sales growth of at least 10 percent.

 In the FY2020 budget, the government allocated 363 million baht to support OTOP, down from 901 million baht in FY2019 and 1.24 billion baht in FY2018.